- Quatromoni with David Proctor (SAR ’08) delivered the Keynote at Eating Disorders in Sport Conference, June 10-11, 2016, in St. Louis, MO.

 Paula A. Quatromoni, DSc, RD

-- Associate Professor, Department of Health Sciences, Programs in Nutrition
+- Associate Professor and Chair, Department of Health Sciences, Programs in Nutrition

 Associate Professor, Department of General Medical Sciences, BU School of Medicine

 - BS Nutrition, University of Maine, Orono, ME

 Dietetic Internship, Beth Israel Hospital, Boston, MA